Unicomer Group: Courts

 Courts was founded in 1850 with one store in England.

 The company was established in the Caribbean region since 1959, and is the Caribbean's largest furniture, appliance and electrical retailer.
 The company has stores across the Caribbean islands: Antigua and Barbuda, Barbados, Belize, Dominica, Grenada, Jamaica, St. Kitts and Nevis, St. Vincent and the Grenadines, St. Lucia, Trinidad & Tobago, and also on the South American continent in Guyana.
 Courts also has a retail presence in other former British territories in Asia and Africa.

 In December 2006, Unicomer Group acquired the Courts operations in the Caribbean.
 In the process, Unicomer Group realized the first-ever leveraged buyout (LBO) in the Caribbean region by acquiring the publicly traded shares of Courts in Jamaica and Barbados, and by acquiring the remaining operations directly from the holding company, Courts plc, in the UK.

-In 2008, Unicomer Group opened its first Courts Caribbean store in New York, USA, in Brooklyn, NY.
+In 2008, Unicomer Group opened its first Courts Caribbean store in Brooklyn, New York City, US.

-In 2011 Unicomer Group expanded its USA services by opening a store in Queens, catering principally to the Caribbean immigrant communities in the area.
+In 2011 Unicomer Group expanded its US services by opening a store in Queens, catering principally to the Caribbean immigrant communities in the area.

 In 2012, just as its sister store La Curaçao, synergy between regions led Courts to open its optical branch, Courts Optical.

 In 2014, Courts opens its e-commerce website, providing products in the Caribbean and those living outside of the Caribbean wishing to send products back home.